Unibeautify/sparser/readme.md

 * twig - https://twig.sensiolabs.org/
 * typescript - http://www.typescriptlang.org/

-The default language values, if not specified, are:
+The default language values, when not specified, are:

 * XML if type value is markup
 * JavaScript if type value is script